Baggage How much luggage can I bring?

 There are plenty of picturesque spots for all swimming levels to take a dip but please be extremely mindful of water safety.
 There is no coastguard here.

-Debit and credit cards are widely accepted, but not everywhere.
 An ATM is available during opening hours at the Community Resource Centre on West Island, which dispenses $100 at a time at a cost of $2.50 per transaction.
 There’s also an ATM on Home Island, located at Shamroks supermarket.

-It’s recommended to bring some cash with you in case of outages and small change if you plan to hop on public transport or do a round on the golf course.
+Debit and credit cards are widely accepted, but not everywhere.
+We recommend to bring some cash with you in case of outages and small change if you plan to hop on public transport.
+The currency is Australian dollars.

 There is a small health clinic and pharmacy on West Island and Home Island, staffed by one GP and four nurses.
 Overnight care is only provided in the event of awaiting a medical evacuation to Perth.